lx-kish/rithmetica/README.md

 ##### <sup>\*</sup> - starts from v2.3.3

+#### v9.0.0 release notes

+- Redesign architecture of the Arithmetic operations and Fractions applications;

+- Redesign of problem generation process of the Arithmetic operations and Fractions applications;

+- Fix errors and bugs.

 #### v8.8.2 release notes

 - Remove tooltip displaying right answer on mouse hover input field when wrong number entered.